zhouhuashan/onnxruntime/docs/python/api.rst

 Load and run a model
 ====================

-*onnxruntime* reads a model saved in ONNX format.
+*ONNX Runtime* reads a model saved in ONNX format.
 The main class *InferenceSession* wraps these functionalities in a single place.